couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 For the vast majority of applications, pd-ssd is preferable.
 It often outperforms the ephemeral as it is network bound and offers persistence that the ephemeral does not.  pd-ssd does all this at an attractive price point.

 As of 6/28/17, I/O for pd-ssd caps out at 1.7TB  This is not currently reflected in Google's documentation.

+pd-ssd comes in a variety of sizes.
+We recommend a 1.7TB pd-ssd drive as the upper end.
+Large drives can lead to overly dense nodes that suffer from long rebuild times.
+It's usually preferable to scale horizontally instead.

 ## Network